-Matthew Lax (b.
-1989 Baltimore, Maryland) is an artist-filmmaker-writer interested in the malleability of language and behavior.
+Matthew Lax is an artist and filmmaker interested in the malleability of language and behavior.

 Lax is a quadruplet.
 Highly edited, architectural encounters often examine the group dynamics found in ensembles and troupes, as well as packs and families, exploring the process of identity formation using rituals, social performance and cultural heirlooms.
 The work is marked by a deliberate blending of animation, original footage, 3D scans, x-rays and other filmic media by which we capture, store and represent social life.